RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 ### Update March 31st, 2020

 First, we would like to thank all GSoC 2020 students for their ethusiastic support for Rocket.Chat.
-This year we have received a total of XX proposals.
-With XX final proposals.
-In the final pool, there are XX proposals that are spam or not related to our projects.
+This year we have received a total of **86** proposals, including **81** final proposals.
+In the final pool, there are 13 proposals that are spam, without content, or not related to our projects.

 Over the next month, our mentors will be reviewing the received proposals.
 Google Summer of Code will be announcing the selected projects and students on May 4th, 2020.
 Please see [GSoC timeline](#timeline) for more details.